broozar/ShiVaWebGLLauncher/README.md

 # ShiVaWebGLLauncher
-turns ShiVa WebGL games into pseudo desktop apps
+This small tool converts ShiVa 2.0 HTML5/WebGL exports into pseudo desktop apps by using the various app and kiosk modes of modern desktop browsers.

+## Compatibility
+* Google Chrome with --app mode
+* Chromium with --app mode
+* Firefox > v.70
+* WebGL enabled

-# How to package your game
+## How to package your game
 0. Export an HTML5/WebGL game from ShiVa 2.0
 1. Download this project and unpack
 2. Copy the '''dist''' folder into a new location